Study hints antibody drug may cut COVID-19 hospitalizations

-A drug company says that partial results from a study testing an antibody drug give hints that it may help mild to moderately ill COVID-19 patients from needing to be hospitalized, a goal no current coronavirus medicine has been able to meet.
+A drug company says partial results from a study testing an antibody drug give hints it might help keep mild to moderately ill COVID-19 patients from needing to be hospitalized, a goal no current coronavirus medicine has been able to meet.

 Eli Lilly announced the results Wednesday in a press release, but they have not been published or reviewed by independent scientists.